Table of Contents

 Baby Wearing: If the only place your baby can be comforted is in your arms, you may want your appendages back before they fall off.
 Baby wearing is one way your baby can be soothed not just by motion, but by the familiar smell and sound of your voice, and by experiencing the new sights and sounds of the world in the security of your presence.
 Did I mention you get your arms back?

 Swings and Bouncers: You can find swings and bouncers that will create a soothing movement and are electrically powered, providing you with a much-needed break.
+One note of caution: infant swings and bouncers are not safe for sleeping.
+They increase the risk of SIDS.
+Only put your baby in them when he or she is awake.

 Good Vibrations: Many rockers, newborn nappers, and bassinets have a built in vibrating motion that can be turned on and off.
 Parents recreate this by placing their infant seat on appliances like a dryer (with caution and supervision!) or by driving around the block with the baby in the car seat.
+The “white noise” created in all of these scenarios can be soothing and help with sleep.

 Swaddling: That tight, comforting space inside you that kept them feeling snug and secure can be recreated through swaddling to help soothe and make them sleep longer.